chia-chang/product-case-studies/InfosecDecompress-Podcast-product.md

 To keep quality high and publishing predictable, each episode ran through a simple production pipeline instead of one‑off recordings.

 ### Content pipeline
-- Used a Notion database to track every idea and episode through stages: idea, outline, recording, editing, review, scheduled, published
+- Used a Notion database to track every idea and episode through stages (idea, outline, recording, editing, review, scheduled, published), with one row per episode and columns for status, release date, script, social post, blog version, website update, and YouTube upload.
-- Stored metadata such as topic, audience, difficulty level, and related news so each season had a balanced mix and avoided repetition
+- Stored metadata such as topic, episode type, audience level, difficulty, and related news so each season had a balanced mix and avoided repetition.
-- Linked episodes to notes on listener questions or metrics to see which ideas came directly from audience needs
+- Linked episodes to notes on listener questions or metrics to see which ideas came directly from audience needs.
-- Tracked every episode in a Notion table with one row per episode and columns for status, release date, script, social post, blog version, website update, and YouTube upload, plus tags for episode type and audience level to keep the season balanced.

 ### Guest workflow